riddhimankar-dev/Sovereign_On_Premise_Agentic_AI_Workbench/README.md

 Relevant Evidence
    ↓
 Agent / Calculation Engine
-9.2 RAG Responsibilities

-RAG provides:
+RAG can provide:

-Authoritative values
-SOP information
-Equipment specifications
+Equipment information

 Historical measurements

 Maintenance information

+SOP information

 Engineering references

-Source citations
+Source evidence

-The Calculation Engine then uses the retrieved values to perform deterministic calculations.
+The retrieved values can then be passed into the deterministic Calculation Engine.

+27. RAG and Local LLM Current Status

+The RAG infrastructure is present in the project.

+Full RAG + local LLM synthesis depends on the configured Ollama model being installed and available locally.

+For example, if the configured model is:

+qwen2.5:3b

+check:

+ollama list

+If required:

+ollama pull qwen2.5:3b

+Test:

+ollama run qwen2.5:3b

+A missing Ollama model is an environment/configuration issue and does not indicate failure of the deterministic Calculation Engine.

+The Calculation Engine can be tested independently through direct engine tests and its APIs.

-10. OCR / Document Processing
+28. OCR / Document Processing

-Industrial knowledge is not always stored as machine-readable text.

-The platform therefore includes document processing and OCR.

-Supported document workflows include:
+Industrial information can exist in scanned documents.

+The project contains infrastructure for:

 PDF parsing

 OCR

 Text extraction

 Chunking

-Metadata handling
+Metadata processing

 Retrieval

 Example: